yavuzugurtas/built-with-branches/README.md

 * Forks allow different github users to store their own copy of an entire GitHub repository and work on the project without effecting the main repository.
 * Branches allow one user to make changes in their repository (fork) without effecting the master branch.

 So a simple way to understand the difference at first is that forks have the same purpose as branches, but at a higher level.
+* Repositories are cloned: when you clone a repository from GitHub it will copy that project into a new folder on your computer
+* Branches are pulled: when you pull a branch from GitHub it will create a new branch _inside_ the folder you have already cloned

 This will take some practice to really wrap your head around and that's totally normal!

 > these changes were made on ```master``` before merging ```final-touches```